rsksmart/rif-relay-server/Readme.md

 changes and the commit fails on lint or prettier checks you can use these command to check and fix the errors before trying to commit again:

-- `npm run lint`: to check linter bugs
+- `npm run lint` to check linter bugs
-- `npm run lint:fix`: to fix linter bugs
+- `npm run lint:fix` to fix linter bugs
-- `npm run prettier`: to check code-style errors
+- `npm run prettier` to check code-style errors
-- `npm run prettier:fix`: to fix code-style errors
+- `npm run prettier:fix` to fix code-style errors

 ## ts-node

 In order to run the server without having to rebuild every time a change is made, use the following command:

-- `npm run debug`: run the server with ts-node
+- `npm run debug` run the server with ts-node

 ### Generating a new distributable version